bbepis/XUnity.AutoTranslator/README.md

 ```

 It is also worth mentioning that these hooks handles both synchronous and asynchronous loading of assets.

+Hooks subscribed through hook behaviour `OneCallbackPerLoadCall` will be called before hooks with the behaviour `OneCallbackPerResourceLoaded`.

 ### AssetBundle Load Methods
 It is also possible to hook the loading of `AssetBundles` themselves.
 Unlike in the case of assets/resources, this requires a different callback based on whether or not the resource is being loaded in a synchronous or an asynchronous way.